MicrosoftDocs/windows365/Windows365/enterprise/in-development.md

 ### Windows 365 support for Spain Central region<!--54919607-->

 Windows 365 Enterprise will support the Spain Central region.
 For more information, see [Supported Azure regions for Cloud PC provisioning](requirements.md?tabs=enterprise%2Cent#supported-azure-regions-for-cloud-pc-provisioning).

+### Windows 365 support for Japan West<!--54919737-->

+Windows 365 Enterprise will support the Japan West region in the Japan geography.
+For more information, see [Supported Azure regions for Cloud PC provisioning](requirements.md?tabs=enterprise%2Cent#supported-azure-regions-for-cloud-pc-provisioning).

 ### Windows 365 support for Mexico Central region<!--54919656-->